 Details of the Fund

-i Capital China Fund is a fund constituted in the form of a unit trust under i Capital Master Fund, an umbrella unit trust established under the laws of Hong Kong.
+i Capital China Fund (the “Sub-Fund”) is a fund constituted in the form of a unit trust under i Capital Master Fund, an umbrella unit trust established under the laws of Hong Kong.

-The fund seeks to achieve long-term capital appreciation by primarily investing in equity securities issued by companies listed in Hong Kong, Shanghai and/or Shenzhen.
+The Sub-Fund seeks to achieve long-term capital appreciation by primarily investing in equity securities issued by companies listed in Hong Kong, Shanghai and/or Shenzhen.

-Investors should note that the fund’s allocation between instruments in the mainland China and the Hong Kong markets may change significantly from time to time.
-This may result in the fund’s investment portfolio becoming more concentrated on either the mainland China market or the Hong Kong market from time to time.
+Investors should note that the Sub-Fund’s allocation between instruments in the mainland China and the Hong Kong markets may change significantly from time to time.
+This may result in the Sub-Fund’s investment portfolio becoming more concentrated on either the mainland China market or the Hong Kong market from time to time.

 |Manager:||Capital Dynamics Asset Management (HK) Private Limited|